The New York Academy of Sciences

 Posted February 07, 2019

 The Centers for Disease Control and Prevention estimates that 2 million people in the United States alone contract antibiotic-resistant infections every year, at an annual cost of $20 to $35 billion.
 While the sources of infection vary, the rise in prevalence of resistant organisms over the past several decades has triggered global public action to minimize the spread of antimicrobial resistance and reduce the use of antibiotics in humans and food production animals.
-On September 28, 2018, Elanco Animal Health and the Sackler Institute for Nutrition Science at New York Academy of Sciences presented Minimizing the Risk of Antimicrobial Resistance from Food Animal Production, a daylong symposium to discuss the drivers of antimicrobial resistance in food animal production; identify pathways for transmission of resistant organisms and methods for controlling transmission; explore alternative treatment approaches; and discuss consumer demands and beliefs surrounding food safety and the use of antibiotics in the food supply.
+On September 28, 2018, Elanco Animal Health and the New York Academy of Sciences presented Minimizing the Risk of Antimicrobial Resistance from Food Animal Production, a daylong symposium to discuss the drivers of antimicrobial resistance in food animal production; identify pathways for transmission of resistant organisms and methods for controlling transmission; explore alternative treatment approaches; and discuss consumer demands and beliefs surrounding food safety and the use of antibiotics in the food supply.

 National Pork Board